Stormy Daniels–Donald Trump scandal: March

 On March 16, Daniels's lawyer, Michael Avenatti, said on both CNN and MSNBC that Daniels had been threatened with physical harm if she was not silent about the alleged affair with Trump.
 Avenatti did not state when the threat was made, or who made it.

 On March 16, Cohen asked for Daniels's suit to move from the state to federal court, based on the criteria that the parties live in different places and the amount at stake is more than $75,000 with Trump's approval.
 Cohen asserted that Daniels could owe up to $20 million in liquidated damages for breaching the agreement.
 The filing marked the first time that Trump himself, through his personal attorney, took part in the Daniels litigation.

 On March 25, Daniels's involvement with Trump was the subject of a segment on the U.S. television news program 60 Minutes.
 The segment included interviews by Anderson Cooper with Daniels, her attorney Avenatti, and Trevor Potter, the former chairman of the FEC.
-Daniels said in her interview that she briefly spanked Trump with a copy of a Forbes magazine; had sex with Trump in the same encounter; later met Trump privately but not had sex on that occasion; and signed multiple false statements that the affair was not under pressure from her former business manager–lawyer.
-She also said that, while she was getting her infant daughter out of their vehicle in a Las Vegas parking lot, an unknown man showed up at the vehicle car and said "Leave Trump alone.
+Daniels said in her interview that she briefly spanked Trump with a copy of a Forbes magazine; had sex with Trump in the same encounter; later met Trump privately but did not have sex on that occasion; and signed multiple false statements that the affair was not under pressure from her former business manager–lawyer.
+She also said that, while she was getting her infant daughter out of their vehicle in a Las Vegas parking lot, an unknown man showed up at the vehicle and said "Leave Trump alone.
 Forget the story.
 That's a beautiful little girl.
 It'd be a shame if something happened to her mom".